Remove Pages from GIF with GroupDocs.Redaction in Java

 </dependencies>

-Download the latest version from GroupDocs.Redaction for Java releases.
+Download the latest JAR from GroupDocs.Redaction for Java releases.

 License Acquisition

-1. Free Trial: Register on the GroupDocs website to receive a temporary license.
+1. Free Trial: Register on the GroupDocs website and receive a temporary license file.

 Initialization and Setup